microsoft/vscode-docs/blogs/2016/07/29/extensions-roundup-git.md

 August 2, 2016 by Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)

 The first extension I built for Visual Studio Code was called [Git Blame](https://marketplace.visualstudio.com/items?itemName=waderyan.gitblame).
-It lets you quickly see which developer most recently modified the currently selected line (possibly to assign "blame").
+It lets you quickly see which developer most recently modified the currently selected line ("blame").
 It was simple and effective.
 Since the time when I built this extension, there have been many more awesome Git extensions added to the VS Code [Marketplace](https://marketplace.visualstudio.com/VSCode).
 Here are some of my favorite.

 > Tip: Install any of these extensions by clicking the Extensions View button, typing the name of the extension in the Search box, and clicking **Install**.
 See more instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-and-install-extensions-in-vs-code).